Stewart County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended.
-The exact suspension period varies based on factors like prior DUI convictions, but you can expect a suspension of at least 1 year for a first offense.
+• BAC over 0.08: If your blood alcohol content (BAC) was 0.08% or higher, your license will be suspended according to Tennessee law.
+The length of the suspension depends on whether this is your first DUI offense and other factors.

-• Temporary Permit: After the arrest, you likely received a temporary driving permit.
-This permit is usually valid until your ALR hearing is held, or until the suspension officially begins if you don't request a hearing or if your suspension is upheld.
+• Temporary permit valid until hearing or suspension begins: After your arrest, you may have been issued a temporary driving permit.
+This permit is typically valid until your ALR hearing or until the date your suspension officially begins, whichever comes first.

 If You Refused Testing